7 Easy Tips From CasaOne to Make Your Furniture Last Longer

 Outdoor Furniture Maintenance

 Any outdoor furniture can be maintained as described in the above steps, but it has to be done often.
-Teakwood furniture is a good choice for easy outdoor maintenance as the wood is highly resistant to all weather types as well as pests.
+Teakwood is a good choice for easy outdoor maintenance as the wood is highly resistant to all weather types as well as pests.

 If you have an open patio, cushions tend to get wet easily.
 They must be dried thoroughly to prevent mold growth.